Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 No Pet Policy

-A blanket “no pets” rule cannot be used to refuse a properly supported ESA accommodation.
-ESAs are free from pet rules and regulations.
+A blanket "no pets" rule cannot be used to refuse a properly supported ESA accommodation.
+Under the Fair Housing Act, ESAs are not classified as pets.
+They are assistance animals that provide therapeutic support for individuals with mental or emotional disabilities.

 Legitimate ESA Letter

-When you provide reliable documentation from someone who can write an ESA letter, like a licensed mental health professional (LMHP) who knows your condition and needs.
-Landlords cannot deny your ESA based solely on skepticism or personal preferences.
+When you provide reliable documentation from someone who can write an ESA letter, such as a licensed mental health professional who understands your condition, your landlord must consider it fairly.
+Landlords cannot deny a valid ESA letter based on personal preferences or skepticism alone.

 Personal Bias or Choices